2079884FDavid/JTHTML/README.md

 To refer to the library from your source code simply use `import JTHTML.[module]`

 ### Update to latest library release
+To update to the latest version of this library run the following commands inside your project.

     cd JTHTML
     git pull